NUT (studio)

-NUT Co., Ltd. (株式会社ナット, Kabushiki-gaisha Natto) is a Japanese animation studio founded in 2017 by ex-Madhouse producer Takuya Tsunoki and Chiptune CEO Masayuki Narai.
+NUT Co., Ltd. (株式会社ナット, Kabushiki-gaisha Natto) is a Japanese animation studio subsidiary of Twin Engine founded in 2017 by ex-Madhouse producer Takuya Tsunoki and Chiptune CEO Masayuki Narai.
 Narai served as president and CEO until his death.

+In 2026, the studio was acquired by Twin Engine, becoming part of the Twin Engine Group to strengthen production capabilities and deepen its role in original IP development.